ansys/pyacp/doc/source/user_guide/howto/launch_configuration.rst

 - **WNUA (Windows Named User Authentication):**

-  Recommended for local connections on Windows systems.
-The gRPC server checks that the user making the connection is the same as the user who started the server.
+Default transport mode for local connections on Windows systems.
+The gRPC server checks that the user making the connection is the same as the user who launched the server.
+If not, the gRPC server rejects the connection.
+This mode does not allow remote connections.
+No additional configuration is required. connection is the same as the user who started the server.
 No additional configuration is required.

 - **mTLS (Mutual TLS):**

-  Recommended for secure remote connections. mTLS uses the TLS protocol to encrypt communication between client and server and requires that both the server and client have the appropriate certificates configured.
+  Recommended transport for secure remote connections.
+By default, the connection is local only.
+  To make remote connections, you must set the ``allow_remote_host`` option to ``True``, and set the ``host`` parameter to the server's remotely accessible IP or URL. mTLS uses the TLS protocol to encrypt communication between client and server and requires that both the server and client have the appropriate certificates configured.
 By default, these certificates are searched in the ``certs`` directory within the working directory from which the ACP instance is